Kirkpatrick Foundation Grants Over $10,000

 Applicant type: Nonprofit

-Funding uses: Education / Outreach, Applied Project / Program, Conference
+Funding uses: Education / Outreach, Project / Program, Conference

-Location of project: Counties in Oklahoma: Canadian County, Cleveland County, Grady County, Kingfisher County, Lincoln County, Logan County, McClain County, Pottawatomie County Expand all
+Location of project: Counties in Oklahoma: Canadian County, Cleveland County, Grady County, Kingfisher County, Lincoln County, Logan County, McClain County, Pottawatomie County Show all

 John and Eleanor Kirkpatrick created the Kirkpatrick Foundation in 1955 with a check for $10,000.
 Today, our mission is to support arts, culture, education, animal wellbeing, environmental conservation, and historic preservation, primarily in Central Oklahoma.
 The foundation gives $3 million annually in grants and charitable activities.